About this Catalog

 Information Technology Services

-Information Technology Services at Washington and Lee is committed to assisting students, faculty and staff in the efficient and effective use of information technology to meet their professional and academic needs.
+Information Technology Services at Washington and Lee is committed to providing the technology tools necessary to give its students, faculty, and administration excellent access to the information they need, along with guidance to use that information efficiently and effectively.
 The mission of ITS is “to provide innovative leadership and excellent support to empower the University community in the successful use of information technology.”

 W&L student workers are partners with the University’s IT professionals in supporting the use of IT at W&L, and students are encouraged to seek part-time job opportunities with ITS.
-More information about the information technology environment at W&L is available on the ITS website at its.wlu.edu.
+More information about the information technology environment at W&L, including recommendations for new students, is available on the ITS website at its.wlu.edu.

 Since 1950, the University has published Shenandoah: The Washington and Lee University Review.
 Starting as a folio publication, Shenandoah’s initial issues were edited by students, with faculty members acting in an advisory capacity.
 Among the young men who founded the magazine and contributed to its pages were Tom Wolfe and William Hoffman, who have taken their places among the best writers in the nation.
 Early contributors to Shenandoah also included e. e. cummings, Arnold Toynbee, Caroline Gordon, G. S. Fraser, and W. H. Auden.

-Since its illustrious beginning, Shenandoah has increased in size and circulation to become the international literary triquarterly it is today.
+Since its illustrious beginning, Shenandoah has increased in size and circulation to become the 180-page international literary triquarterly it is today.
 Its reputation for high quality fiction, poetry, and essays from new and established writers continues to attract the best talent in the world.
-The works of people such as James Dickey, Katherine Anne Porter, Eudora Welty, Reynolds Price, Mary Oliver, Seamus Heaney, Billy Collins, and Natasha Trethewey have routinely graced its pages, and its fiction and poetry are annually selected for inclusion in award volumes, including The Pushcart Prize, The O. Henry Awards, and The Best American Essays.
+The works of people such as James Dickey, Katherine Anne Porter, Eudora Welty, Reynolds Price, Mary Oliver and Seamus Heaney have routinely graced its pages, and its fiction and poetry are annually selected for inclusion in award volumes, including The Pushcart Prize, The O. Henry Awards, and The Best American Essays.

-Shenandoah offers five annual awards: The Shenandoah Fiction Prize, The Thomas H. Carter Prize for the Essay, and The James Boatwright III Prize for Poetry, The Graybeal-Gowen Prize for Virginia Poets, and The Bevel Summers Prize for the short short story.
+Shenandoah offers three annual awards: The Jeanne Charpiot Goodheart Prize for Fiction, The Thomas H. Carter Prize for the Essay, and The James Boatwright III Prize for Poetry.
 The current editor is R. T. Smith.

 Lectures and Conferences